 Investment Objective(s), Strategies, Risks and Portfolio Holdings

 Objective(s) and Strategies

-The Fund's investment objective is long-term growth of capital.
+The Fund's investment objective is total return, comprised of current income and capital appreciation.
 The Fund's investment objective may be changed by the Board of Trustees (the Board) without shareholder approval.